inet-framework/inet/showcases/mobility/basic/doc/index.rst

 The flexibility of :ned:`TurtleMobility` allows the implementation of the functionality of some of the other mobility models.
 As such, ``host[1]``'s XML script describes another mobility model, :ned:`MassMobility`.
-This is a mobility model describing a random motion.
-The node is assumed to have a mass, and so it can not turn abruptly.
-This kind of motion is achieved by allowing only small time intervals for forward motion, and small turning angles:
+This is a mobility model describing random motion.
+The node is assumed to have mass, and so it cannot turn abruptly.
+This kind of motion is achieved by allowing only small time intervals for forward motion and small turning angles:

 .. literalinclude:: ../config2.xml
    :language: xml